Mt. El Plomo (5.424 masl) Expedition

 Guide, assistant guide and mountain cook:

-• Assistant guide with international WFR NASAR certification (Wilderness First Responder).
+• Mountain cook/ro with international WFR NASAR (Wilderness First Responder) certification.

 Muleteer and mules: